KALs3/Weather-App-Journal/readme.md

-Weather journal
+#Weather journal

-*The weather journal app is a website that gives you weather information based on the zip code submitted by the user.*.
+*a website that gives you weather information based on the zipcode submited by the user*.

 --------------------
 it's built using